Peak Silver & Continued Supply Deficits Warn Of Future Higher Prices

 I don’t look at global mine supply or the annual silver deficits as factors that will impact the market price of silver by certain degrees, rather I look at them as a TELLTALE sign that the overall trend is changing, and has been for nearly a decade.
 It is the longer term fundamental trend change that interests me, not the year by year supply and demand factors on price.

-Currently, the silver price is based on its cost of production (90-95%) plus some supply and demand factors.
+Currently, the silver price is based on the silver production cost (90-95%) plus some supply and demand factors.
 While many believe the BIG BANKS can push the price of silver anywhere they see fit, this is pure nonsense.
 If the Big banks pushed the price of silver 25-50% below its average primary silver cost of production, traders would come in by the droves.
 While traders may be uninterested in long-term fundamentals, they aren’t stupid as it pertains to short-term market forces.

 That being said, silver’s ultimate value is not based on its cost, it will be based on its STORE OF VALUE properties when the MOTHER OF ALL DEFLATIONS finally arrives.
 I am talking about deflation of most paper assets (stocks & bonds) and real estate.